 These days, we have greater environmental awareness and the estate now is a visitor attraction open all year round apart from Christmas Day.
 There's a lot to see too with woodland walks and Italian gardens to savour.
 They are the attractions but there is a shopping village, Barbary macaques and other more manicured offerings.
 There certainly is an effort being made to entice families and other visitors so it's worth a look for the longer summer holidays.

-Until November 2015, my encounters with Warwickshire have been limited so far to a showery Easter Sunday spent around Stratford-upon-Avon, a job interview in Coventry and various journeys by train to and from Oxford.
-That more recent weekend trip then included a day around Warwick Castle and a return visit to Stratford-upon-Avon but there may be more to see there yet.
+Until November 2015, my encounters with Warwickshire have been limited so far to a showery Easter Sunday spent around Stratford-upon-Avon, a job interview in Coventry (a city having an unusual cathedral with poignant signs of World War 2 destruction) and various journeys by train to and from Oxford.
+The November 2015 weekend trip included a day around Warwick Castle and a return visit to Stratford-upon-Avon but there is more like the Tudor World museum and Compton Verney art gallery & park to see there yet.

 It isn't easy to go poking around Warwickshire without encountering the legacy of a certain William Shakespeare from the sixteenth and seventeenth centuries.
 After all, this what took me to Stratford-upon-Avon in both 2001 and 2015.
 From what is to be seen at the properties owned by this charity, another visit would not see a shortage of things to see.

 Along with the likes of Staffordshire and Shropshire, Worcestershire is one of West Midlands' rural counties.
-It features an Area of Outstanding Natural Beauty and plenty of other places to walk and cycle.
-This is the official portal for use when planning a visit.
+For those seeking outdoor escapes, it features an Area of Outstanding Natural Beauty and plenty of other places to walk and cycle.
+That is not all for there are several museums in the county like the Tudor House Museum and the Broadway Museum & Art Gallery.
+Also, Worcester Cathedral looks worthy of a visit and more than compensates for the production of Royal Worcester away from where it all started.

 Worcestershire shares this Area of Outstanding Natural Beauty with the neighbouring counties of Herefordshire and Gloucestershire.
 It was founded in 1959 and usefully offers walking and cycling opportunities not only to its immediate vicinity but also to the residents of the likes of Birmingham too.
 The Romans were hereabouts too so there is some history to the place.